Contact Us

 Looking back at completed projects provides valuable benchmarks that can guide better decisions on future labour planning.

-• Maintain comprehensive records of past project labour costs and productivity
+• Maintain clear records of past project labour costs and productivity

 • Calculate cost per unit metrics (per square metre, cubic metre, or linear metre)